Welcome to Central Vacuum Cleaning!

 - Less Noise.
-Because the main power unit of the system is removed from main living areas, there is basically no noise when the system is being operated.
-New users tend to be surprised that they can actually talk on the phone or watch television while the vacuum is in use.
+Because the main power unit of the system is removed from the main living area, there is very little noise when the system is being operated.
+New users tend to be surprised they can actually talk on the phone or watch television while the vacuum is in use.

 - Ease-of-Use.
 Armed with only a lightweight hose and powerful suction at the end, cleaning the house is less cumbersome than using unwieldy portable systems.
-(Buy a Stretch Hose and increase the ease-of-use factor ten-fold when it comes to quick clean-ups.)
+(Buy a Stretch Hose and increase the ease-of-use factor ten-fold for quick clean-ups.)

 - Allergy Relief.
 Allergy sufferers always notice a reduction in their symptoms after installing a central vacuum system.
 The reason for this is simple: unlike portable vacuum cleaners, central vacs not only suction up allergens but they actually remove allergens from the living area.
 For more reasons to use a Central Vacuum, read here.

 When storing your hose, always disconnect the primary hose from any accessories, and then make 4 or 5 loops before hanging the hose up.
 Taking care of your equipment in this way will make the hose last longer.
 We also have storage supplies

 You may want to call a dealer to assess the system, or you can do it yourself.
 Use this troubleshooting guide

 to check the functionality of everything from the ground up.
 Solutions are suggested for common problems.